...

 You can experiment with different phrasings and approaches to understand what works best for your bot’s goal.
 You should test your prompts as you go and observe how the chatbot responds.
 Then, you can analyze the generated output and refine your prompts accordingly.

 The more you repeat this process, the better outcome your chatbot will achieve, and the better you will become at writing effective prompts.
+Start experimenting today!

-More Tips & Examples
+More Tips and Examples

 If you’re looking for more inspiration to get your prompt writing journey started, here are a couple more.